jlopezsi/cmc/genre/README.gnr.md

   * Cloned to the `cmc` server.
 Generated `data.gnr/cca.output.Rdata`.
   * Plotted the results in `report.gnr/03.cca.pdf`.

+@abaghan (27/10/2014 - 30/10/2014):
+  * Orgnized the manuscript files
+  * Added an `elsarticle` RMarkdown template in `playgournd` directory.
+  * Added `r.gnr/04.mca.R` to conduct mca analysis.
+It uses two packages to do the analysis, `ade4` and `ca`.
+The plots are generated and reported in `report.gnr/04.mca.pdf`.

 ## Variables measuring access to music

 ### Recorded music